 Where Can You Stay Around Peyto Lake?

-The closest lodges and hotels of note are located in Lake Louise.
+The other closest lodges and hotels of note are located in Lake Louise.
 Of course, there is the grand and historic Chateau Lake Louise, formerly owned by the Canadian Railway.
-Of course, the massive hotel is far from rustic or the feeling of nature.
+Though, the massive hotel is far from rustic or has a feeling of being in nature.

 Hikes Around Peyto Lake